Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 while the opposite orientation corresponds to the instructions

-The two different scenarios are depicted respectively on the left and right of Figure \ref{fig:DoubleTriangle}.
+These two different scenarios are depicted respectively on the left and right of Figure \ref{fig:DoubleTriangle}.

-These ideas can be immediately and usefully generalized to define arbitrary polygons by noting that the quality of the ``boundary of the boundary'' vanishing---which is appropriate for any shape that we want to interpret as a ``closed'' object---is simply that the instructions in (\ref{eq:Triangle1}) and (\ref{eq:Triangle2}) end where they began (in addition to being well-defined at each step, namely that each sequential pair of vertices share a label).
+We use these ideas to define arbitrary polygons by noting that the quality of the ``boundary of the boundary'' vanishing is simply that the instructions in (\ref{eq:Triangle1}) and (\ref{eq:Triangle2}) end where they began.
 Thus, given any set of $N$ distinct elements $Z_1^{\alpha}, ..., Z_{N}^{\alpha}\in \mathbb{CP}^2$ defining a set of $N$ distinct lines in the dual space, we can view any set of instructions